Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Blender.md

 ![](images/MeshSyncServerLiveEditProperties.png)

-We can set up custom properties in Blender, from which the plugin will synchronize these properties with the MeshSyncServer **GameObject** in Unity, by adding a MeshSyncServerLiveEditProperties component and putting the properties in it.
+MeshSync synchronizes custom properties on objects and geometry node inputs from Blender with the MeshSyncServer **GameObject** in Unity.
+If needed, a MeshSyncServerLiveEditProperties component is created to store, display and edit these properties.

 The supported property types are:
 * Integer